spryker/spryker-docs/docs/scos/dev/migration-and-integration/202108.0/feature-integration-guides/glue-api/glue-api-promotions-and-discounts-feature-integration.md

 ---
-title: Glue API- Promotions & discounts feature integration
+title: "Glue API: Promotions & Discounts feature integration"
 description: Use the guide to install the Promotions and Discounts feature in your project.
 originalLink: https://documentation.spryker.com/2021080/docs/glue-api-promotions-discounts-feature-integration
 originalArticleId: e39ff236-644f-41fe-9aee-796304a59df2